No products in the cart.

 You will walk away with resource suggestions provided by each faculty member as well.

-If you attend the program, you are going to get a thorough understanding of the Administrative Hearings process and your responsibilities and the tasks involved from start to finish, and you will come away with concrete strategies and suggestions from your faculty.
+If you purchase the audio package, you are going to get a thorough understanding of the Administrative Hearings process and your responsibilities and the tasks involved from start to finish, and you will come away with concrete strategies and suggestions from your faculty.

 What You Will Learn